Everything You Need to Know About Travel with a Newborn…

 In terms of feeding, this is truly the easiest time to travel with a baby.
 Traveling with a newborn means no messy snacks or finger foods, and you can eliminate bibs and feeding implements from your packing list.

 If there was every an argument for breast being best, it should be around traveling with a baby.
-No bottles, no formula, no mixing, and no heating.
+No bottles, no sterilizing, no formula, no mixing, and no heating.
 So long as baby is nursing well (and you are nursing well!) an exclusively breastfed baby is truly the easiest to travel with.

 I have nursed in airports and on planes (and in restaurants and museums) and I can report that I have never been on the receiving end of stink eye or shade.
 I never used a cover, either.
 I’m the type of big mouth that would have unleashed if anyone said anything, anyway.